goldrieve/vsgseq2/README.md

 1) assembly
 2) analyse

-To test the installation, I created synthetic Illumina data for 5 'samples' which are stored in data/reads/(1-5_1.fq.gz 1-5_2.fq.gz).
-These paired end fastq files were synthesised with bbmap, using 10 transcripts as a reference (4 VSGs and 6 random _T. brucei_ transcripts).
+To test the installation, use the synthetic Illumina data which are stored in data/reads/(1-5_1.fq.gz 1-5_2.fq.gz).

 To run vsgseq2 on the tutorial data, simply enter